 Test Results

 The Hisense M2 Pro's brightness is alright.
-While its uniformity is very consistent across the entire image, the image is dim overall, so you'll need to keep the lights low or use it in a darker room to prevent the image from washing out.
+While its uniformity is very consistent across the entire image, the image is dim overall, so keep the lights low or use it in a darker room to prevent it from washing out.

-If you're looking for even better brightness than this, look up the Hisense C2 Ultra or ASUS ProArt Projector A1 instead.
+If you're looking for even better brightness than this, consider the Hisense C2 Ultra, ASUS ProArt Projector A1, or Optoma UHZ36 instead.

-The Hisense M2 Pro's accuracy in SDR is excellent out-of-the-box.
+The Hisense M2 Pro's SDR accuracy is excellent out of the box.
 While reds, greens, and blues are slightly over-represented across most shades of gray, its white balance is pretty accurate overall.
 Its colors are also very accurate, with only very saturated blues being slightly off track.
 The projector's gamma is consistently low across all scenes, resulting in images that are brighter than they should be.

 The Hisense M2 Pro projector utilizes a Triple Laser (Red + Green + Blue TriChroma) light source, rated for over 25,000 hours.
 The projector isn't native 4k, using pixel-shifting to create a higher-resolution image.
 While this results in an image that isn't as crisp as native 4k, it still looks better than a 1080p projector.

-The SPD exhibits narrow RGB peaks, as is typically seen with projectors featuring a triple laser light source.
-This gives the projector very vivid and saturated primary colors that help images pop, although the projector's relatively low brightness hinders this.
+The SPD exhibits narrow RGB peaks, as is typically seen in projectors with a triple-laser light source.
+This gives the projector very vivid, saturated primary colors that help images pop, though its relatively low brightness hinders this.
 Also worth noting is that there is no visible laser speckle in any of the settings tested for this projector.

 With a motorized zoom, auto focus, and auto keystone, the projector is easy to set up.
-Although to ensure the best image, it's best to center the lens on your screen and avoid using keystone if possible.
+To ensure the best image, center the lens on your screen and avoid using keystone if possible.
 It has a 1.00-1.30 throw ratio, so be sure to check out our Throw Calculator to find the best screen size and distance based on your particular setup.

 Note: The unit we tested had a smudge near the center of the lens inside the projector.
 This was confirmed when the image changed size when we used the projector's optical zoom, and when it remained the same size when using its digital zoom.
 Although this had no impact on our test scores, it was noticeable when watching the content.

-That said, it doesn't come equipped with a built-in battery, so you'll need to find a power source nearby to plug it in.
+That said, it doesn't come with a built-in battery, so you'll need to find a nearby power source to plug it in.

 The projector does a good job of limiting fan noise, even at max brightness.
 With a soundbar or AVR set at normal listening levels, it should help mask the noise in most scenes.